etlapale/necomi/doc/source/index.rst

 .. highlight:: c++

 Necomi is a C++ template library for multidimensional arrays.
-It allows easy manipulation of arrays including slices, shared views, I/O, and provides multiple numerical functions.
+It allows easy manipulation of slices, shared views, I/O, and provides multiple numerical functions.

 ::